alexhyang/dotfiles/README.md

 # Linux Dotfiles

-This document contains notes about my personal configuration of development environment on Debian-based Linux distributions.
+This document contains notes about my personal configuration of development environment on different Linux distributions.
 For configuration on Linux on Android, checkout the [android branch][android-branch-ref].

 Content: